makrai/notes/semnani19-compare-adapter.md

 * Both PALs (Stickland and Murray [15]) and adapters ([3]) introduce task-specific modules in the BERT architecture for multi-task training
-  * Adapters [3] add new bottleneck modules within the transformer layers of the pre-trained network which are fine-tuned for the given task.
-Similarly
+  * Adapters [3] add new bottleneck modules within the transformer layers of the pre-trained network which are fine-tuned for the given task
   * [15] add Projected Attention Layers within the transformer layer with shared weights across the different transformer layers of the BERT model
   * We describe these models in more details in the next section